Snaacky/thewiki/docs/advanced/naming.md

     !!!

 ![#c6a0f6](https://placehold.co/14x14/c6a0f6/c6a0f6.png) Video format
-:   The codec of the file's video. *We recommend using [MediaInfo](https://mediaarea.net/MediaInfo) to find this information*
+:   The file's video codec. *We recommend using [MediaInfo](https://mediaarea.net/MediaInfo) to find this information*

 ![#f5bde6](https://placehold.co/14x14/f5bde6/f5bde6.png) Audio format(s)
-:   The codec of the file's audio. *We recommend using [MediaInfo](https://mediaarea.net/MediaInfo) to find this information*
+:   The file's audio codec. *We recommend using [MediaInfo](https://mediaarea.net/MediaInfo) to find this information*

     !!!info
     If your file includes multiple audio tracks in different codecs, only list the default track's codec